Overview

 Rationale & Inspiration

-It is common today for drum machines to be purely software devices.
-Our device is a throwback to 15-20 years ago when hardware drum machines were common.
-Such hardware drum machines were large, expensive, and clumsy devices.
-Our device is a modern take on the hardware drum machine.
-It is inexpensive and features an intuitive and simple user interface.
+Nowadays, it is typical for drum machines to be solely software-based tools.
+Our device harkens back to a time 15-20 years ago when hardware drum machines were prevalent.
+Hardware drum machines of this kind were sizable, costly, and unwieldy instruments.
+Our device is a contemporary version of the traditional drum machine.
+It is affordable and has a user-friendly and straightforward interface.

 We were inspired by the Rhythm Ring, a Spring 2008 ECE 4760 final project by Brian Yung & Hanson Jiang.
 While we liked the sequencer idea of the Rhythm Ring, we wanted to improve the user interface to mimic an industry standard drum machine which offers a greater amount of control on the number of tracks and instruments to play back, the speed at which to run the sequencer, and the ability to save and load user generated patterns.
 While searching online, we found a more sophisticated drum machine that we really liked named the Beat707 which is Arduino-based.
 We based our user interface on their pushbutton and sequencer LED design which was more in sync with industry standard drum machines.